-If you’re not used to running
+If you are not used to running

 If you ran before your pregnancy

-Don’t forget to warm up and cool down before and after exercising in pregnancy.
 If you are a professional athlete, talk to your trainer or coach about adapting your exercise routines for pregnancy.

 In the third trimester you will probably find that your pace slows down naturally as your bump gets bigger.
-Listen to your body and if you’re exhausted, take it easy.

-- Wear supportive running shoes
+- Wear supportive running shoes.

-- Wear a proper running bra
+- Wear a proper running bra.

-- Don’t run yourself to exhaustion
+- Do not run yourself to exhaustion.

 - Drink plenty of water.